 For me, it’s a big opportunity to spread this type of Queer awareness since I am the first drag queen to run in New York.
-When I win I’ll be the first drag queen in office here in New York.
+When I win I’ll be the first drag queen in public office here in New York.

 Some can say that’s historic, but for me, the impact comes from when I was deciding to run.
 I reached out to a very popular Congresswoman who we all know and I asked for her advice.
 She said, “Listen, at the end of the day you want to win, but you have a demographic of young, Queer people watching you who will be inspired and feel a part of the [political] process in a way they have never felt before.”

 People shouldn’t run for office for recognition.
 They should run for office because they want their voice to be heard and because they want to be a part of the process.
-They want their leaders outside of the political establishment, those whose day to day lives are affected.
+They want their leaders outside of the political establishment, those whose day-to-day lives are affected.

 I’m not a traditional candidate and I get messages every day from young people across the nation.
 I barely have time to cry over these messages that are both positive and of pain-filled experiences, then a second later go out on the street and blast my message on a megaphone.
 Though it’s overwhelming, I am so grateful and it is so rewarding.
 When people are looking up to you, there’s pressure to do well and you feel kind of isolated, but what keeps me going is the aim of helping these young people have a brighter and better future and fighting for the opportunities for them to grow and succeed.